skojaku/core-periphery-detection/README.md

 algorithm = cpnet.KM_config()
 ```

-Pass a graph object (networkx.Graph) to the algorithm:
+Pass a graph object (networkx.Graph or adjacency matrix in scipy.sparse format) to the algorithm:

 ```python
 import networkx as nx